 Pregnancy Disability Leave.
-When an employee is disabled by pregnancy, childbirth, or a related medical condition, the employee is entitled to take a pregnancy disability leave of up to four months, depending on their period(s) of actual disability.
-If the employee is also eligible for CFRA leave, they have the right to take both pregnancy disability leave and CFRA leave related to the birth of their child.
+Even if an employee is not eligible for CFRA leave, if disabled by pregnancy, childbirth or a related medical condition, the employee is entitled to take a pregnancy disability leave of up to four months, depending on their period(s) of actual disability.
+If the employee is CFRA-eligible, they have certain rights to take both a pregnancy disability leave and a CFRA leave for reason of the birth of their child.

 Reinstatement.
-Both CFRA leave and pregnancy disability leave guarantee reinstatement to the same position or, in certain instances, a comparable position at the end of the leave, subject to any defense allowed under the law.
+Both CFRA leave and pregnancy disability leave contain a guarantee of reinstatement to the same position or, in certain instances, a comparable position at the end of the leave, subject to any defense allowed under the law.

 Notice.
-When possible, employees must provide 30 days' advance notice before taking leave for foreseeable event, such as the expected the birth of a child or a planned medical procedure.
-For unforeseeable events, employees should notify their employers, at least verbally, as soon as they learn of the need for the leave.
-Failing to provide notice is grounds for, and may result in, deferral of the requested leave until the employee complies with this notice policy.
+For foreseeable events (such as the expected birth of a child or a planned medical treatment for the employee or of a family member), the employee must provide, if possible, at least 30 days' advance notice to their employer that they will be taking leave.
+For events that are unforeseeable, employees should notify their employers, at least verbally, as soon as they learn of the need for the leave.
+Failure to comply with these notice rules is grounds for, and may result in, deferral of the requested leave until the employee complies with this notice policy.